 So, the first draft may not take very much time, but the completion and confirmation of the WBS must evolve throughout the definition phase of the project.

-In essence we need to identify all the major deliverables (or products) of the project and decompose them in a logical parent-child manner until we reach what we feel are discrete packages of work, where product meets development effort.
+In essence, we need to identify all the major deliverables (or products) of the project and decompose them in a logical parent-child manner until we reach what we feel are discrete packages of work, where the product meets development effort.

 What does it look like?

 It is a hierarchical decomposition of a project in a logical way.
 Imagine we have found a piece of land, and are going to construct our dream house.
 What would the WBS look like?
 We would have a budget in mind and would not want to exceed that.
 We would also likely have a schedule in mind, and although the WBS is not a schedule, it helps us ensure things have not been overlooked and therefore helps with scheduling and schedule performance.